Encryption/signing of the request object

 Additional hardening of request object mechanism

-claim, we will ensure that it is unique for this client within 24 hours.
+If you submit a request object token that contains the jti claim, we will ensure that it is unique for this client within 24 hours.
 This will work automatically without additional configuration required.

-If you do not wish to have unique request objects enforced, simply omit the jti
+If you do not wish to have unique request objects enforced, simply omit the jti claim.

 This mechanism can effectively prevent “replay attacks” when using request objects, as each request object token can only be used once.

-Type of request objects
+Types of request objects

 The Signicat OIDC solution accepts two types of request objects: